themitosan/R3ditor/Roadmap.md

 - ~~Upgrade the updater design!
 (I know, this hurts my eyes too!)~~
 - ~~Make an internal launcher for ResidentEvil3.exe (Internal Error Proof!)~~
 - ~~Ask the user where the game is Installed to make all the tools work simultaneously~~
-- Add the option to extract all the rofs files [WIP]
+- Add the option to extract all the Rofs files [WIP 50%]
 - Add the backup function in case of unwanted action (Or bug - who knows...)
-- Misc: Add support for saves from RE2!
-(They are very similar! ~~ - Also, don't expect this sooner! ~~)
+- Misc: Add support for saves from RE2! ~~(They are very similar! - Also, don't expect this sooner!)~~